TrevorBunyan/389Rfall18/week/14/writeup/README.md

 Based on hints given on the prompt, I then tried using SQL injection.
 At first I passed `' OR '1'='1` as the id parameter, but I was given an error back from the server.
 However, when I tried using some other variations, such as `' OR '2'='3'` I was given the default item again, so I determined that some common SQL commands where invalid as input to the parameter.
 This led me to my final argument, `' OR 'true'='true`, which generated a page containing the information for every item in the table.

 One of the items returned was named "FLAG", and its description contained the flag CMSC38R-{y0U-are_the_5ql_n1nja}.
-The '9' was missing from the standard flag format, but I assuming that it is a spelling error.
+The '9' was missing from the standard flag format, but I am assuming that it is a spelling error.
 I also found the flag separately by passing "1337" as the argument to id since most numbers/references used in this class have been jokes.

 ### Part 2 (30 Pts)